Chevron Home page

 Operationalising a Carbon Regulator

-In July 2023, Energy Systems Catapult kicked off a two-year project that aims to set out how the concept of a Carbon Regulator could be brought to life.
-As part of the cross-Catapult Carbon Accounting Programme, funded by Innovate UK and led by the High Value Manufacturing Catapult, we are aiming to answer the question:
+In July 2023, Energy Systems Catapult kicked off a two-year project that aimed to set out how our proposal for an economy-wide Carbon Regulator could be implemented.
+As part of the cross-Catapult Carbon Accounting Programme, funded by Innovate UK and led by the High Value Manufacturing Catapult, we worked to answer the question:

 What does regulatory oversight for carbon accounting and emissions data look like in a Net Zero economy?